 Unique in my world, is my Mum.
 There are no sorrowful regrets or disappointments.
 Joyfully we’ve squandered ourselves on each opportunity, accumulating moments of wonderful ridiculousness that’s coloured our journey together.
-Mum, you’ve shared your legacy of faith with me, which I’ll endeavour to pour into my girls.
-Your quiet, stealthy tenacity in the face of hardship and challenges is relentless, as too your spirited optimism.
-The riches of your life are stored in many rooms, where I visit often and with much gratitude.
-I have loved each moment and you, unconditionally.
+Your quiet stealth and tenacity in the face of hardship is relentless, as too your spirited optimism.
+The riches of your life are stored in many rooms.
+I visit there often, with much gratitude and humility.

-Celebrations require a cake so I thought it fitting to share the recipe for my pear and apple cake with you today.
-It also happens to be one of my Mum’s favourites.
+About the cake.
 The crumb is moist and delicately spiced with cinnamon, mixed spice and nutmeg.
 The combination of fresh sweet pears, apples and almonds keeps the cake deliciously moist for days.
 Layered with maple mascarpone cream and covered with a light cream cheese frosting, I assure you, this pear and apple cake is going to be the cake to bake!
-To all the mothers out there that make this world rock….
-Happy Mother’s day.
-Would love to hear what you’re making or baking for Mother’s day?

 Pear and apple cake with maple mascarpone cream